kailash-manasarovar/statement/docs/timeline/2022/october.md

 - I'm upset about this but people are people.
 - I attempt to talk to Trish in a friendly way and I talk about my life.
 - She mentions a man who lived near her who had really scary eyes.
-- It was weird and reminded me of a short story I had written for the writing club I used to be a member of in Denia in 2007 when I started to write about child sexual abuse and grooming gangs in short-story form and I had described one of the pedophiles with the very words she used.
+- It was weird and reminded me of a short story I had written for the writing club I used to be a member of in Dénia in 2007 when I started to write about child sexual abuse and grooming gangs in short-story form and I had described one of the pedophiles with the very words she used.